 Rochelle S. Lawrence is what this generation calls a ‘serial entrepreneur’, and her love for entrepreneurship, though she never envisioned being one, started when she was just a child.

-She was born on St Thomas in the United States Virgin Islands, raised in Sea Cows Bay, Tortola, and attended St George’s Primary School and the then BVI High School.
+She was born on St Thomas in the United States Virgin Islands, raised in Sea Cows Bay, Tortola, and attended St George’s Primary School and then the BVI High School.
 From there, she went on to further her studies in Miami, Florida.

 Rochelle told Virgin Islands News Online (VINO), “I am a serial entrepreneur, which is a new terminology I’m hearing people use lately.
 I have quite a few businesses.”